 Counterparty Default Risk is the third largest contributor to Solvency Capital Requirement and highly depends on the probability of default of the counterparty and collateral in place.
-Athora Belgium decreased its receivables exposure while also decreasing the risk mitigating effect of derivatives (due to a shift from interest rate up to down risk) and reinsurance (due to a shift from lapse down risk to mass lapse risk) leading to a decrease of the Counterparty Default Risk.
+In 2022, Athora Belgium increased its cash exposure leading to an increase of the Counterparty Default Risk.

 Operational Risk is the fourth largest contributor to Solvency Capital Requirement and is defined as a function of the Company's business volume under the Standard Formula.
-Operational Risk decreased slightly since last year in line with the slight decrease of the BEL.
+Operational Risk increased since last year in line with the increase of the BEL after acquisition of the new Verdi portfolio Health underwriting risk reappeared as a SCR sub-module at the end of 2022 due to the acquisition of the new portfolio of Income Protection insurances (i.e. Verdi portfolio acquired from NN)

-Finally, the tax absorption effect, positively impacted the Solvency Capital Requirement and thus the overall Solvency position at Year End 2021.
+Finally, the tax absorption effect, positively impacted the Solvency Capital Requirement and thus the overall Solvency position at Year End 2022.